carla-simulator/carla/Docs/how_to_run.md

 Running the server
 ------------------

-!!! note
-    By default the game starts in networking mode.
-It will hang until a client is connected.
-See below how to run it without client.

-The server can be started by running the `CarlaUE4.sh` script.
-When run in networking mode (controlled by the CARLA client), it is highly recommended to run it at fixed time-step
+The server can be started by running the `CarlaUE4.sh` script with some extra arguments.
+When run in server mode (controlled by the CARLA client), it is highly recommended to run it at fixed time-step

-    $ ./CarlaUE4.sh /Game/Maps/Town01 -benchmark -fps=15
+    $ ./CarlaUE4.sh /Game/Maps/Town01 -carla-server -benchmark -fps=15

 The arguments `-benchmark -fps=15` make the engine run at a fixed time-step of 1/15 seconds.
 In this mode, game-time decouples from real-time and the simulation runs as fast as possible.

-To run the game on the second city, just change the command to select the "Town02"
+To run the game on the second town, just change the command to select the "Town02" map

-    $ ./CarlaUE4.sh /Game/Maps/Town02 -benchmark -fps=15
+    $ ./CarlaUE4.sh /Game/Maps/Town02 -carla-server -benchmark -fps=15

-To run the game windowed at a given resolution
+When run as server is sometimes useful to run the game in a smaller window, this can be chosen with

-    $ ./CarlaUE4.sh /Game/Maps/Town01 -benchmark -fps=15 -windowed -ResX=800 -ResY=600
+    $ ./CarlaUE4.sh /Game/Maps/Town01 -carla-server -benchmark -fps=15 -windowed -ResX=800 -ResY=600

-The game can also be run without a client, this way you can drive around the city just using the keyboard (in this mode is not recommended to use fixed frame-rate to get a more realistic feeling)

-    $ ./CarlaUE4.sh /Game/Maps/Town02 -carla-no-networking

-#### CARLA command-line options
+#### CARLA specific command-line options

+  * `-carla-server` Launches CARLA as server, the execution hangs until a client connects.
   * `-carla-settings=<ini-file-path>` Load settings from the given INI file.
 See Example.CarlaSettings.ini.
   * `-carla-world-port=<port-number>` Listen for client connections at <port-number>, agent ports are set to <port-number>+1 and <port-number>+2 respectively.
-Activates networking.
+Activates server.
+  * `-carla-no-hud` Do not display the HUD by default.
   * `-carla-no-networking` Disable networking.
-Overrides other settings.
-  * `-carla-no-hud` Do not display the HUD by default.
+Overrides `-carla-server` if present.

 #### Running CARLA off-screen